famicomical/sms2mk3/README.md

 ## Future goals

 This project would most effectively be used in conjunction with a newly manufactured plastic shell which has had its mounting extrusions correctly aligned with the screw holes on US Master System cartridges.
 This would allow for a direct fit of the game and converter PCB assembly inside the housing.
-3D modeling of the shell remains a further challenge yet to be solved.
+3D modeling of the shell remains as a further challenge which has yet to be solved.